QuestNetwork/qd-market-ts/README.md

 qD Market is a module for [qDesk](https://qDesk.org).
 It's accessible across qDesk, you can use it with [qD Messages](https://github.com/QuestNetwork/qd-messages-ts), [qD Social](https://github.com/QuestNetwork/qd-social-ts) and other qDesk modules.
 This module allows peers on the network to exchange physical goods, virtual goods and allows the scheduled booking of services.

-qD Market is a protocol as well and if you are using [Quest OS](https://github.com/QuestNetwork/quest-os-js) in your applications, you can use the underlying channels and data in your own application by booting with [Quest Social JS](https://github.com/QuestNetwork/quest-market-js).
+qD Market is a protocol as well and if you are using [qOS](https://github.com/QuestNetwork/quest-os-js) in your applications, you can use the underlying channels and data in your own application by booting with [Quest Social JS](https://github.com/QuestNetwork/quest-market-js).

 qD Market offers the ability to offer your products and services commission free on a local and global level.
-You can have several stores, stores can be set to private or linked to a social profile. qD Market is a module for [qDesk](https://github.com/QuestNetwork/qDesk) and it's built on [Quest OS](https://github.com/QuestNetwork/quest-os-js) which makes use of the [Interplanetary Filesystem](https://ipfs.io), [IPFS GossipSub](https://blog.ipfs.io/2020-05-20-gossipsub-v1.1/) and [qDesk](https://github.com/QuestNetwork/qDesk), our example app based on [Angular10](https://angular.io/).
+You can have several stores, stores can be set to private or linked to a social profile. qD Market is a module for [qDesk](https://github.com/QuestNetwork/qDesk) and it's built on [qOS](https://github.com/QuestNetwork/quest-os-js) which makes use of the [Interplanetary Filesystem](https://ipfs.io), [IPFS GossipSub](https://blog.ipfs.io/2020-05-20-gossipsub-v1.1/) and [qDesk](https://github.com/QuestNetwork/qDesk), our example app based on [Angular10](https://angular.io/).

 We have chosen Angular/Electron as an example environment because we believe it offers the best accessibility for developers coming from any other language/framework.
 It is already being used in Python on PyQt5 and we aim to provide the underlying library in Go and wherever possible in Rust as well.